raptor-http/framework/README.md

 ## Raptor Kernel

-See more information about the Raptor here: <a href="https://raptorjs.com">https://raptorjs.com</a>.
+See more information about Raptor here: <a href="https://raptorjs.com">https://raptorjs.com</a>.

 ## Installation